deepjia/v2test/README.md

 ## Installation

-Install Git and Python 3 with pip.
-Homebrew is recommended for macOS.
+Install Git and Python 3.5+.

 Then, clone the repo and install requirements: